KhoaNguyenDucAnh/MM-Det/data/rfrd/readme.md

 Based on these descriptions, we build up an instruction-based dataset for fine-tuning.
 This dataset contains up to 38k conversations on 5,500 images, which can be achieved at [rfrd](https://drive.google.com/drive/folders/1buMlUlmxpBfmmF00eXMkzvdJKIXEApvw?usp=sharing).

-`rfrd.json` contains the overall descriptions, while `rfrd_train.json` is a subset which only contains all training data without validation data to avoid data leakage.
+In `rfrd`, the `rfrd.json` contains the overall descriptions, while `rfrd_train.json` is a subset which only contains all training data without validation data to avoid data leakage.

 #### Data Structure